<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=7698356820180471&ev=PageView&noscript=1" />

 Ayush treatments

 Most policies only cover treatments administered in a registered medical facility.
 However, on some occasions, you may want to pursue alternative treatments including homoeopathy, Ayurveda, Unani and Siddha.
 These treatments are collectively categorized as Ayush treatments.
-And in this case neither Medicare Senior nor Young Star extend coverage for Ayush treatments.
+And in this case Medicare Senior doesn’t extend coverage for Ayush treatments whereas Young Star covers Ayush treatments.

 maternity